Butterflies of North Carolina:

 DistributionDISTRIBUTION: The tidewater region of the lower Coastal Plain only; recorded from 15 counties, ranging from Currituck on the north to Brunswick on the south.
 It ranges "inland" to Beaufort County.

 FlightFLIGHT PERIOD: Two broods; mid- or late May to mid-July, and late August to mid-October.
-Unlike with most other skippers, whose second brood is usually much longer or has many more individuals flying than in the first brood, two of the three highest counts are from the first brood.
+Unlike with most other skippers, whose second brood is usually much longer or has many more individuals flying than in the first brood, two of the four highest counts are from the first brood.
+However, peak counts may well be in mid-September.

 HabitatHABITAT: The species is closely tied to Sawgrass (Cladium jamaicense).
 Thus, it is found almost exclusively at tall, slightly brackish marshes in the tidewater area.
 This butterfly's abundance is tied to the abundance of Sawgrass; very common where the grass is abundant, such as parts of mainland Hyde and Dare counties along Pamlico Sound.
 Because nectar plants are often scarce in or near Sawgrass marshes, the species can range a mile or more away from such marshes; for example, they have been seen in powerline savannas, along canal banks (such as north of Lake Phelps), and even at a school yard with plantings of Lantana (Lantana strigocamara) and at a rest area with Lantana.